choojs/choo-handbook/content/core-your-first-app.md

 ## Effects

-**Effects** are similar to **reducers** except instead of modifying the **state** they cause _side effects_ by interacting servers, databases, DOM APIs, etc. Often they'll call a reducer when they're done to update the state.
+**Effects** are similar to **reducers** except instead of modifying the **state** they cause _side effects_ by interacting with servers, databases, DOM APIs, etc.
+Often they'll call a reducer when they're done to update the state.
 For instance, you may have an **effect** called `getUsers` that fetches a list of users from a server API using AJAX.
 Assuming the AJAX request completes successfully, the effect can pass off the list of users to a **reducer** called `receiveUsers` which simply updates the **state** with that list, separating the concerns of